 In northwestern California, the Sonoma tree vole is restricted to coastal forests of Humboldt, Mendocino, and Sonoma counties (Jones 2003).
 The Sonoma tree vole is recognized in California as Species of Special Concern (California Department of Fish and Game 2011).
-In addition to its status, tree voles are important prey species of the northern spotted owl (Forsman and others 1984), the Humboldt marten (Martes americana humboldtensis), and the Pacific fisher (Martes pennanti pacifica)2.
+In addition to its status, tree voles are important prey species of the northern spotted owl (Forsman and others 1984), the Humboldt marten (Martes americana humboldtensis), and the Pacific fisher (Pekania pennanti).